freeCodeCamp/freeCodeCamp/guide/english/javascript/logical-operators/index.md

 # Logical Operators

 Logical operators compare Boolean values and return a Boolean response.
-There are two types of logical operators - Logical AND, and Logical OR.
+There are two types of logical operators - Logical AND and Logical OR.
 These operators are often written as && for AND, and || for OR.

 #### Logical AND ( && )